griffithlab/genviz.org/_posts/0002-03-01-introToggplot2.md

 {% include question.html question="Get a hint!" answer='look at <a href="http://ggplot2.tidyverse.org/reference/scale_manual.html">scale_colour_manual()</a>'%}
 {% include question.html question="Solution" answer='ggplot() + geom_density(data=variantData, aes(x=tumor_VAF, color=dataset)) + scale_color_manual(values=c("discovery"="#a13242", "extension"="#1a2930"))'%}

+Note that when you use the "color" aesthetic you modify the choice of line colors with scale_color_manual.
+When you use the "fill" aesthetic you modify the choice of fill colors with scale_fill_manual.
+If you would like to customize both the line and fill colors, you will need to define both the "color" and "fill" aesthetic.

+Try it.
+Use four different colors for the two line and two fill colors so that it is easy to see if it worked.

 ### Faceting
 Depending on the geometric object used there are up to 9 ways to map an aesthetic to a variable.
 These are with the x-axis, y-axis, fill, colour, shape, alpha, size, labels, and facets.
 Faceting in ggplot allows us to quickly create multiple related plots at once with a single command.
 There are two facet commands, [facet_wrap()](http://ggplot2.tidyverse.org/reference/facet_wrap.html) will create a 1 dimensional sequence of panels based on a one sided linear formula.
 Similarly [facet_grid()](http://ggplot2.tidyverse.org/reference/facet_grid.html) will create a 2 dimensional grid of panels.
 Let's try and answer a few quick questions about our data using facets.